Snowy owl in exhibit

 Did You Know?

-Their hearing is so acute that they can locate mammals under heavy vegetation or snow.
+• Their hearing is so acute they can locate animals under snow or heavy vegetation.

 Species Survival Plan logo